The Maid (2005 film): Plot

 Mr Teo suddenly appears and knocks Rosa unconscious and ties her up.
 When Rosa awakens, she is told by Mrs Teo that the Teos have long believed that ghosts can also marry and their whole motive for inviting her to Singapore was to sacrifice her so that she would be wed to their dead son and to commence the ceremony.
 When they try to hang Rosa once the ceremony begins, Ah Soon's ghost suddenly remembers the way his father brutally murdered Esther the previous year and tells his parents that he does not want to see any more deaths in the house.

 In a scuffle, Ah Soon's ghost accidentally pushes his father towards the altar, spilling oil on him.
 The oil ignites and causes him to be burnt to death.
 Rosa manages to break free with the help of Esther's ghost and tries to escape.
-With the ceremony never come into a fruition Mrs Teo picks up a knife and tries to assassinate her once and for all.
+As the ceremony never came into fruition, Mrs Teo picks up a knife and tries to kill Rosa.
 Rosa dashes out of the house and crosses the street with Mrs Teo close behind, knife in hand.
-Rosa stumbles and falls on the other side of the street, but as Mrs Teo approaches, an oncoming truck strikes Mrs Teo in the notoriously unsafe crossing and kills her instantly.
+Rosa stumbles and falls on the other side of the street, but as Mrs Teo approaches, an oncoming truck strikes Mrs Teo in the notoriously unsafe crossing, killing her instantly.
 Rosa heaves a sigh of relief.

 In the final sequence, Rosa is seen heading to the airport to fly back to her hometown on the last day of the Seventh Month when the gates of hell are closing.
 She takes with her the urn containing Esther's ashes as she enters the airport while the spirits of the Teo family watch her disappear beyond the doors.